 Hudson Hall is named in memory of Professor Emeritus George Henry Hudson.
 Renovation of Hudson Hall was completed in 2013, with updated laboratories for biology, ecology, environmental science and physics.
 The Hudson Hall Annex, added in 2011, houses laboratories for chemistry, water quality analysis and research - all in an energy-efficient building that was designed to meet Leadership in Energy and Design (LEED) standards.

 Harry P. & Elizabeth Kehoe Building

 The Kehoe Administration Building is the central place on campus where students can pay bills, check in with financial aid, or find internship and employment opportunities.

-The 10-story building houses administrative offices including Academic Affairs; Administration and Finance; Admissions; Center for Diversity, Pluralism, and Inclusion; Computer Systems Center; Enrollment Management; Financial Aid; the Global Education Office, in which you’ll find Study Abroad and Exchanges, International Student Services, International Admissions; and Partners in Cross-Cultural Learning (PICL); Graduate Admissions; Institutional Research; International Student Services; Marketing; Registrar; Student Affairs; Student Conduct; Veterans Support Office; Student Accounts.
+The 10-story building houses administrative offices including Academic Affairs; Administration and Finance; Admissions; Computer Systems Center; Enrollment Management; Financial Aid; the Global Education Office, in which you’ll find Study Abroad and Exchanges, International Student Services; Graduate Admissions; Institutional Research; Marketing; Registrar; Student Conduct; Veterans Support Office; Student Accounts.